arazni/pathfinder-analysis/publish/how-is-pathfinder-balanced.md

 - Not auto-scaled
 - Usually 2 actions, but some are 1 or 3 actions for different effects

+Mitigation:

+- Buy scrolls, wands, and staves to supplement a long adventuring day
+- Use cantrips and focus spells to preserve slots if your team is clearly going to win
+- Use a sustain spell with focus spells or cantrips to stretch out the impact of a slot over a battle

-## Traditions generally
+### Traditions generally

 **Arcane** can easily target all defenses and do battlefield control, but cannot heal.
 **Primal** can heal and do a variety of elemental damage, but struggles to target Will.
-**Religion** can heal, buff, debuff, and hit unholy/holy for massive damage, but struggles to target Reflex.
+**Religion** can heal, buff, debuff, and hit unholy/holy for massive damage, but few spells target Reflex.
-**Occult** can heal, buff, debuff, but struggles to target Reflex and often countered by mental immunity.
+**Occult** can heal, buff, debuff, but few spells target Reflex and often countered by mental immunity.

+## Spells Vs. Weapons

+To some extent, this is a broad-strokes comparison of full casters with full martials.
+I love both, but I also tend to build martials in a way that gets me focus spells to play with.

+Spell Gains:

+- Little to no hand action-economy management
+- Easier to adjust to weaknesses, resistances, and distances
+- Caster cantrips automatically scale like martial ranged backup weapons
+- Buy more interesting things with the money that would be spent on weapon runes
+  - No need to maintain a backup weapon either
+- Usually some effect even when an enemy makes their saving throw (compared to no effect on a weapon miss)
+- Significantly more accessible and often more powerful variety of effects
+- Much more AoE access and variety (bombs are the only semi-AoE splash weapons)
+- Much more heal, buff, and debuff capacity than most feats related to weapons
+- High skill ceiling

+Weapon Gains:

+- Little to no per encounter or per day resource management
+- Usually usable with a single action
+- Ranged weapons
+  - Similarly ranged Strikes are usually as strong as focus spells for single-target damage
+- Melee weapons
+  - Not dangerous to use near an enemy with Reactive Strike-like abilities
+  - Martials using their favorite weapons are often as strong as ranged slotted spells for single-target damage
+- Low skill floor

 ## Referenced Principles from the Designers